teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ModifyFiles.md

 ```

 Note that these features, making a diff or even going back to the
-version we committed into the repostory is a huge benefit for developers.
+version we committed into the repostory is a huge benefit for developers
+in particular if we use coding agents.

 ## Modify a File and Commit Changes

-On the other hand, most changes we make to files are saved in the Git
+On the other hand, most changes we make to files should be saved
-repository.
+into the git repository.

 Again, we modify a file from the versioned project.